kartoza/sawps/docs/src/user/manual/explore/charts.md

 ## Overview

-The `Charts` is a powerful tool for visualizing data through various charts and graphs.
+The `Charts` is a powerful tool for visualising data through various charts and graphs.
 This documentation outlines the functionality of the `Download Data Visualisation` feature, which allows you to download the charts presented on the page.

 ## Charts Page

 ![Charts Page](./img/charts-1.png)

 1. **Explore**: By clicking on the `EXPLORE` on the navigation bar you will be able to see the option for the Charts.

-2. **Charts**: By clickimg on the `CHARTS` you will be albe to see the various charts.
-The `Charts` offers a variety of charts for data visualisation.
+2. **Charts**: By clicking on the `CHARTS` tab, you will be able to see the various charts.
+The `Charts` tab offers a variety of charts for data visualisation.

 3. **Download Data Visualisation**: The `DOWNLOAD DATA VISUALISATION` button is a convenient feature that enables you to download the charts and visualisations displayed on the page.

 ## Usage

-To utilize the `Download Data Visualisation` functionality, follow these steps:
+To utilise the `Download Data Visualisation` functionality, follow these steps:

-- Navigate to the `Charts Page` where you have visualized your data using charts and graphs.
+- Navigate to the `Charts Page` where you have visualised your data using charts and graphs.

 - Locate the `DOWNLOAD DATA VISUALISATION` button, usually placed in a prominent position on the page.